SoDeRMond/WindowsAssistant/ReadMe.md

 	- Button to Add the Path
 	- Button to Delete the Path
 	- Button to Edit the Path
+	- Button to Copy the Path
+	- Quick Access
+		- Checkbox to Add to Temporary Paths
+		- Button to Open the "Applications in Start" Folder
+		- Button to Open the "Pinned Tiles in Start" Folder
+		- Button to Open the "Taskbar" Folder
 - Settings
 	- Save Path - <b>Double-Click to Change</b>
 	- Automatic Program Updates
 	- Button to Deleting Saved Program Files
 - Button to Switching Languages

 ***

 ## ♦ Downloading